rhagenson/sembio-go/docs/docs/packages/alphabet.md

 This version of alphabet uses Go's internal hashmap to provide constant time lookup (`Contains(...string) string`) of potentially valid characters.
 `Length()` is the same as `len(...)` on the underlying map.
 `String()` is the alphabetized characters (done by sorting after iterating over all map keys)

-#### Performance Optimization

-**Fun Go fact**: the empty struct `struct{}` does not require any memory to store which is precisely why it is used as the values for our hashmap.
-We get constant lookup by using the hashmap, but require no additional memory to store values that we will never use.